USA Today Bestselling Author, Lynne Marshall, grew up in Los Angeles wanting to become a dancer, and studied theater arts. Life had other plans…

 After almost six years of actively seeking publication, I got “the call” from across the pond on November 8th 2005 at 7:30 a.m.
 Harlequin Mills & Boon wanted to buy one of my books!
 Yes, my husband was the first to know, and later that day, my wonderful critique partners cheered along while I squealed and pinched myself.

 When I’m not writing I love to read, and take day trips and vacations with my husband.
 We love to explore cities we’ve never been to before.
-I also like to see movies and eat out–Japanese and Mexican restaurants are my favorites.
-For exercise I work out at Curves and take power walks.
+I also like to see movies and eat out–Italian and Mexican restaurants are my favorites.
+For exercise I work out at the YMCA, especially loving the slow yoga and chair yoga classes, and take daily walks with Mr. Milo, my terrier mix.
 I find brisk walking helps stimulate my imagination, and I’ve often solved writing dilemmas or have come up with new ideas for books trudging up hills and marching across parks.

 I’m thrilled to be a part of the romance and women’s fiction market.
 Of all the genres out there, romance rules the day.
 Perhaps it’s because in a world that oftentimes gives us little encouragement, romance stories always end with hope.
 As I’ve learned over the years, hope is the candle that guides us through the dark and lonely patches in life.